open-feature/openfeature.dev/blog/2023-06-22-openfeature-adoption-story.md

 Because OpenFeature is an open standard, we felt confident in the way things are defined, and it answered all of the above questions for us.

 ## Feature Management Cloud Service Provider Implementation For OpenFeature
-Although the provider implementation is used transparantly, as it is open sourced, we explored its implementation.
+Although the provider implementation is used transparently, as it is open sourced, we explored its implementation.
 What we saw is that the provider implementation is very short and simple, acting like a "bridge" from OpenFeature to the feature management cloud service specific vendor SDK which already exists.
 This tells me that the OpenFeature standard makes sense.